appreciated/material/README.md

 The Designer won't be able to successfully compile the SCSS as long as it doesn't have access to the theme files.
 To fix this you will either need to unzip the jar and copy the files to `src/main/webapp/VAADIN/themes` or you could use the following maven plugin that does the job for you.

+Notes:
-Note: Every time you are updating the Theme to a new version (1.0.0 to 1.0.1) you need to run a `mvn install` otherwise the designer will continue to present the old theme in the preview.
+- Every time you are updating the Theme to a new version (1.0.0 to 1.0.1) you need to run a `mvn install` otherwise the designer will continue to present the old theme in the preview.
-I do not recommend to include this job for jenkins builds, only for developement purposes.
+- I do not recommend to include this job for jenkins builds, only for developement purposes.

-To avoid pushing unecessary files to git you might want to add `src/main/webapp/VAADIN/themes/material/` to your .gitignore.
+- To avoid pushing unecessary files to git you might want to add `src/main/webapp/VAADIN/themes/material/` to your .gitignore.
 ````
   <plugin>
     <artifactId>maven-dependency-plugin</artifactId>